nguyentrungnghia1802/USE_BDI_Plugin/README.md

 warranty of any kind.)

 ## SME Notes
+- With the java project use-code, we need to add `use-core/target/generated-sources/antlr3` to the build path in Eclipse

 - To package the USE project (in order to obtain the jar file)
   * Right click on the root folder for USE `Run As \ Maven build`
   * Right click on the package folder 'Run As \ Maven build' : set the `Goals` the value `package`